jannewmarch/mycroft-with-fail/README.md

 Current intents (except fallbacks) do not return a value. i.e. they return None.
 An intent under this scheme is considered to have failed if it returns any value (True, False, etc) except None.

 ## Testing
+The skill testing system is modified slightly.
+Usually one would expect a failing test to produce no output.
+For testing, both succeeding and failing skills should produce output so we can check they have been called correctly.
+A new type is added to the test types of `"expected_response_sequence"` which takes a list of responses expected.
+A test succeeds if all intents for an utterance are called until one succeeds, and their dialogs match the appropriate element of the list.
+The modifications are in `skill_tester.py`.

-Three intents are supplied for testing:
+One skill is added for testing:

-* test-intent-fail-1.newmarch
-* test-intent-fail-2.newmarch
-* test-intent-fail-3.newmarch
+* test-intent-fail.newmarch

-They must be installed into the directory /opt/mycroft/skills.

-They must be loaded into Mycroft in the correct order.
-To do this, edit mycroft/configuration/mycroft.conf and change the priority list to

-    "priority_skills": ["mycroft-pairing", "mycroft-volume",
-                        "test-intent-fail-1.newmarch", "test-intent-fail-2.newmarch", "test-intent-fail-3.newmarch"
-                       ],

-Then the query "test fail intent" should produce two responses:

-    Expected to fail to try next intent
-    Expected to succeed

-The first should fail allowing the second to try.
-This should succeed, or a third will be invoked.
+It contains three intents which all respond to the utterance `test fail skill`.
+The first, `fail_intent` should fail with dialog `"Expected to fail to try next intent"`.
+The second, `succeed_intent` should succeed with dialog `"Expected to succeed"`.
+The third, `not_reached_intent` should not be executed.

 ## Credits